Esmaeilzadeh1/Esmaeilzadeh1/README.md

 <div align="center">
   <strong>

   `"Looking for better results?
-Don't imitate, innovate or elevate.
+Don't imitate, Try innovate or elevate.
 Your mind has its own unique algorithm!"`

   </strong>
 </div>